cbg-ethz/SC-Bulk-Domain-Adaptation/README.md

 # Domain Adaptation Benchmark Results

-This repository contains the code to reproduce the results of the paper.
+This repository contains the code to reproduce the results of the paper M. Bohl, M. Esteban-Medina, and K. Lenhof, *Can deep learning models for drug sensitivity prediction truly transfer knowledge from bulk to single-cell data?*, **bioRxiv** (2025).

 ## Setup